Heart-Related Disease, Perivascular Disease, and Strokes in Louisiana Workers Compensation

 However, if an employee's work requires physical effort and exertion and an employee's heart or other organ fails or suffers functional impairment while employee is engaged in performance of his or her usual and customary duties, it is an “accident” within Workmen's Compensation Act, and it is not necessary for employee to show that the disabling injury was the result of unusual physical effort.

-Burden of Proof for A Heart-Related Injury or Stroke
+The Burden of Proof for A Heart-Related Injury or Stroke in Louisiana Workers Compensation

 One purpose of this "heart-related and perivascular injuries" workers compensation statute was to make the burden of proof regarding perivascular injuries high enough so as to exclude from coverage employees who just happen to suffer perivascular injuries at work.

-This is because heart attacks and strokes are ordinarily the result of natural causes, instead of the result of trauma injury or particular effort.
+This is because heart attacks and strokes are ordinarily the result of natural causes, instead of the result of a traumatic injury or particular effort.

 Thus, since an employee typically has at least some minor amount of heart attack or stroke risk, the employment must be clearly shown to have increased the risk of heart attack or stroke in order for the employee to be covered.